I am a Veteran. There, I said it!

 Veteran Women Igniting the Spirit of Entrepreneurship (V-Wise) help women Veterans and spouses/partners with their journey to entrepreneurship by helping them learn business savvy skills to do a start-up or grow their project.

 Disabled Veteran Business Enterprise (DVBE) program help disabled Veterans compete more effectively for California contracts, and promote self-reliance.
-The California Department of General Services (DGS) provides a brochure that explains how to be certified, as well as, other resources to help you get started.
+The California Department of General Services (DGS) provides information that explains how to be certified, as well as, other resources to help you get started.

 The Santa Clara County Network of Care is an online information portal for the county.
 It has links of the resources, critical information, advocacy tools, and anything a Veteran may need for reintegration.